 - Azelaic Acid: Like other actives in this list, azelaic acid inhibits tyrosinase activity to reduce pigment intensity.
 It also has anti-inflammatory properties that help with redness, acne, and breakouts.

 - Tranexamic Acid: Tranexamic acid helps to reduce pigmentation formation and has the potential to be a treatment for melasma.

 Final Thoughts on the Best Face Washes for Hyperpigmentation

 When it comes to over-the-counter products for pigmentation and skin discoloration, there is no magic bullet that will provide instant results.
 But if you incorporate a face wash for hyperpigmentation into your skincare routine like one of the face washes listed in this post, with continued use you should start seeing results.

 You can add to your arsenal of hyperpigmentation and dark spot fighting products by adding a serum to your skincare routine with proven brightening ingredients.
 This 5% tranexamic acid serum for dark spots and melasma from Naturium also contains kojic acid, niacinamide, and licorice root for added brightening.
 This affordable azelaic acid serum from Cos de Baha also contains 10% azelaic acid plus niacinamide, panthenol, and hydrating hyaluronic acid.

-If you are not seeing an improvement in stubborn hyperpigmentation and dark spots with over-the-counter products, consider visiting a dermatologist.
-There are professional treatments that can improve hyperpigmentation like chemical peels and laser therapy.
+If you do not see an improvement in stubborn hyperpigmentation and dark spots with over-the-counter products, consider visiting a dermatologist.
+There are professional treatments that can improve hyperpigmentation, like chemical peels and laser therapy.